-Over the last seven years, Norton and his coaching staff further established Georgia's program as one of the nation's elite programs.
-The Lady Bulldogs claimed both the SEC indoor and outdoor titles in 2006, finished with five NCAA individual crowns and four top-10 team finishes at the NCAA Championships during that span.
-Georgia also combined to rack up 41 SEC individual crowns during the last nine seasons.
+Over the last nine years, Norton and his coaching staff further established Georgia's program as one of the nation's elite programs.
+The Lady Bulldogs claimed both the SEC indoor and outdoor titles in 2006, finished with nine NCAA individual crowns and seven top-10 team finishes at the NCAA Championships during those years.
+Georgia also combined to rack up 58 SEC individual crowns during the last nine seasons.

 In the field, Nikola Lomnicka captured the third NCAA women's hammer throw crown for the Lady Bulldogs in five years in 2010 before finishing third at the 2011 NCAA Championships.
-Lomnicka concluded her career in 2012 with her third consecutive First Team All-America certificate in the hammer.
+Lomnicka concluded her career in 2012 with her third consecutive First Team All-America certificate in the hammer and three SEC championships.